 - Deleting negative effects of actions leads to a relaxation of the problem. - Setup - Goal: conjunction of positive literals. - Actions - Precondition (conjunction of positive literals) - Effects (adds and deletes) - Monotonic progress towards the goal - Each action execution monotonically adds the applicable actions. - Once a literal is made true, it is not deleted.
-Progress made is not undone. - Some of the the complex interactions between actions is ignored - Intuitively, If there is an action that deletes the preconditions for another action then the plan length will be longer as effort is needed to set the deleted predicate as true. - By ignoring delete effects, the problem gets relaxed as the actual plan is going to be at least as long. - Planning - Central idea: FF Planner searches for a plan making use of the heuristic computed from the relaxed problem. - Other strategies are also applied to aid plan search.
+Progress made is not undone. - When the delete effects are ignored then some of the the complex interactions between actions is ignored - Intuitively, If there is an action that deletes the preconditions for another action then the plan length will be longer as effort is needed to set the deleted predicate as true. - By ignoring delete effects, the problem gets relaxed as the actual plan is going to be at least as long. - FF Planning System - Core idea: Search for a plan making use of the "heuristic" computed from solving the "relaxed" problem. - Other strategies are also applied to aid plan search.